FAQ

 What's a harness framework?

-OpenRig doesn't compete with harness frameworks — it manages the topology they run in.
+OpenRig doesn't compete with harness frameworks.
+It manages the topology they run in.
 Build your own harness framework, or use an existing one.

 Can I share my rig setup with others?